PCOS & other ovarian cysts

-If you experience chronic pelvic pains, on one or both sides, you may be suffering from ovarian cysts.
+If you experience chronic pelvic pain, on one or both sides, you may be suffering from ovarian cysts.
 Different types of ovarian cysts exist, and some are more serious than others.
-Knowing the type of cysts you have and what is causing them is an important part of getting the right kind of treatment for ovarian cysts.
+Knowing the type of cysts you have and what causes them is an important part of getting the right kind of treatment.

 What are ovarian cysts?